FossCrunch/Pro/_posts/Explainer/2018-05-09-What is Near Share ? in Windows 10 April 2018 Update.md

 <li>In File Explorer to share files using the share option</li>
 <li>Also in apps such as photos</li>
 </ul>
-<p>In fact, it exists everywhere the share option exists, It is expected that Microsoft will add Near share for mobile in near future.</p>
+<p>In fact, it exists everywhere wheresoever the share option exists, It is expected that Microsoft will add Near share for mobile in near future.</p>
 <h3><strong>Setting up and using Near Share</strong></h3>
 <p>You can switch on Near Share in Action Center, Microsoft has added a new quick action button.
 If you didn't find the button in action center, You can enable it in<strong> Settings &gt; System &gt; Notifications &amp; actions</strong>.
 Click Add or remove quick actions and turn on the radio button for Near Share.</p>
 <p>One thing important to note is that both Bluetooth and wifi should be ON while using Near Share since it uses Bluetooth to establish connection and Wifi to help transfer files</p>